Gathering the Elect

 [Harvest - Photo by martin bennie on Unsplash]

-In his ‘Olivet Discourse,’ Jesus describes his ‘Parousia’ or “arrival” when the nations of the Earth will see the “Son of Man coming on clouds.”
-On that day, he will send his “angels with a great sound of a trumpet, and they will gather together his elect from the four winds, from one end of heaven to the other” – (Matthew 24:27-31).
+In his ‘Olivet Discourse,’ Jesus described his ‘Parousia’ or “arrival” when the nations of the Earth will see the Son of Man arrive.
+He will dispatch his angels “with the sound of a great trumpet”:

-In his Parable of the ‘Sheep and Goats,’ Jesus illustrates the judgment that will occur on that day.
-When the “Son of Man comes in his glory,” he will be accompanied by “all the angels,” and take his seat on the “throne of his glory.”
+In his Parable of the ‘Sheep and Goats,’ Jesus illustrates the judgment that will occur on that final day.
+When the “Son of Man comes in his glory,” he will be accompanied by “all the angels.”
+He will take his seat on the “throne of his glory,” and all nations will be “gathered before him” for judgment.

-All nations will be “gathered before him” for judgment.
-He will separate the “sheep” from the “goats.”
+Christ will then separate the “sheep” from the “goats.”
 The “sheep” will inherit the Kingdom, but the “goats” will receive “everlasting punishment” - (Matthew 25:31-46).

 ACCORDING TO PAUL

-In his Corinthian correspondence, Paul declares that just as “in Adam all die, so also in Christ shall all be made alive, but each in his order, Christ the first fruits, then they that are Christ's, at his arrival [‘Parousia’]” – (1 Corinthians 15:20-28).
+In his Corinthian correspondence, Paul declares that just as “in Adam all die, so also in Christ will all be made alive, but each in his order, Christ the first fruits, then they that are Christ's, at his arrival [‘Parousia’]” – (1 Corinthians 15:20-28).

 Paul again connects the resurrection of the righteous to the “arrival” of Jesus as he did in 1 Thessalonians.
-Not only so, but that event will mean the termination of death itself and the consummation of God’s Kingdom.
+Not only so, but that event will mean the termination of death itself and the completion of God’s Kingdom.
 Thus, “God will be all in all.”

 SEE ALSO: